microsoft/WhatTheHack/055-ChaosStudio4AKS/Student/Challenge-00.md

 ### Work from Azure Cloud Shell

-Azure Cloud Shell (using Bash) provides a convenient shell environment with all of the tools you will need to run these challenges already included such as the Azure CLI, kubectl, helm, and MySQL client tools, and editors such as vim, nano, code, etc.
+Azure Cloud Shell (using Bash) provides a convenient shell environment with all tools you will need to run these challenges already included such as the Azure CLI, kubectl, helm, and MySQL client tools, and editors such as vim, nano, code, etc.

 This is the fastest path.
-To get started, simply open [Azure Cloud Shell](https://shell.azure.com) in a web browser and you're all set!
+To get started, simply open [Azure Cloud Shell](https://shell.azure.com) in a web browser, and you're all set!

 ### Work from Local Workstation